syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotClient/Overview.md

 ---
 layout: post
 title: PivotClient | PivotClient | ASP.NET MVC | Syncfusion
-description: This document illustrates overview of PivotClient control in ASP.NET MVC platform.
-PivotClient is a business component to visualize relational and OLAP data sources in a graphical and tabular formats
+description: It is an overview of PivotClient control in ASP.NET MVC platform.
+PivotClient visualizes relational and OLAP data sources in a graphical and tabular formats
 platform: ejmvc
 control: PivotClient
 documentation: ug